 - Leverage the event ticket design to thank your sponsors: For your ticketed events, use the ticket itself to promote sponsors.
 Include a coupon or offer on the printed ticket that your guests can utilize.
 This is a great way for your sponsor to advertise and also to track impact.
 At a minimum, place the sponsor names/logos on the ticket for increased visibility. *In order to do this, your ticketing/registration must allow you to customize the ticket design.

 - Highlight sponsors in your event communication: Each guest to your event will receive AT LEAST three and likely upwards of 5 emails from you.
 Those include a ticket email, donation receipt or purchase receipt, an invitation or a confirmation.
 Did you know that the open rate for our clients is over 65%?
 Check out this article about email customizations with ideas on how you can support sponsors and your mission.

-- Event Website: The online traffic that you create for your event website is valuable and often surprising.
+- Drive traffic to your event website: The online traffic that you create for your event website is valuable and often surprising.
 Do you announce honorees or other information that non-event guests read?
 Could you gain a wider audience through content? (i.e. a cooking event could post winning recipes, event photos are always popular.)
 (1) Include corporate sponsor logos on all event web pages (2) Measure and report the website visitor traffic to the corporate sponsor.
 There are many benefits of an event microsite.